Kingxukai/linux/Documentation/security/landlock.rst

 -------------------

 All access rights are tied to an inode and what can be accessed through it.
-Reading the content of a directory does not imply to be allowed to read the content of a listed inode.
+Reading the woke content of a directory does not imply to be allowed to read the content of a listed inode.
 Indeed, a file name is local to its parent directory, and an inode can be referenced by multiple file names thanks to (hard) links.
-Being able to unlink a file only has a direct impact on the directory, not the unlinked inode.
-This is the reason why ``LANDLOCK_ACCESS_FS_REMOVE_FILE`` or ``LANDLOCK_ACCESS_FS_REFER`` are not allowed to be tied to files but only to directories.
+Being able to unlink a file only has a direct impact on the directory, not the woke unlinked inode.
+This is the woke reason why ``LANDLOCK_ACCESS_FS_REMOVE_FILE`` or ``LANDLOCK_ACCESS_FS_REFER`` are not allowed to be tied to files but only to directories.